How to get from Madrid Airport to the City Centre

 There are 4 transportation options from Madrid-Barajas Airport (MAD) to Madrid city centre, bus, taxi, Metro and train.
-The most convenient option is taking an airport TAXI at a cost of 30€.
-A cheaper option is to take the TRAIN.
+The most convenient option is taking a Madrid airport taxi at a cost of 30€.
+A cheaper option is to take the train.
 Tickets for the train cost 2.6€ one way, and the journey is approximately 27 minutes.
-Another well priced option is the METRO.
+Another well priced option is the metro.
 Tickets are 3€ one-way, and the journey only takes 22 minutes.
-The final transportation option is the BUS.
+The final transportation option is the bus.
 This takes a little longer than the other options, but is only 5€ per ticket.

-The flat fee from the airport to the city center of Madrid is 30€ (day & night).
+A taxi from Madrid airport to city centre is charged on a flat fee of 30€ (day & night).
 However, If your destination is outside the city ring, you will pay what is written on the taximeter.
 Make sure that the taximeter is reset when you get into the taxi.

 (05:00 - 24:00)

 FROM MAD - TO HOTELS IN CITY CENTRE